-Are you or someone you love not getting a good night’s rest anymore because there’s a little one on the way?
-Rest assured you’re not alone in this, and there are myriad ways to help get yourself to sleep, not the least of which is the right type of bedding.
+Are you not getting a good night’s rest because there’s a little one on the way?
+Rest assured you’re not alone in this, and there are myraid ways to help get yourself to sleep, not the least of which is the right type of bedding.

-Whether we’re talking about the right kinds of mattress, sheets, pillows, what have you, there are numerous things you can do which can get you into more comfortable positions to keep things where the need to be and help you finally fall asleep.
+Whether we’re talking about the right kinds of mattress, sheets, or pillows, there are numerous things you can do that can get you into more comfortable positions and help you finally fall asleep.

 Thanks to increased levels of progesterone and, you know, a baby pushing on your uterus, you’re likely going to find yourself having to get up to urinate more frequently than you would like.
 The key to this is actually quite simple: Don’t drink as much as you near time for bed.